Why Do Credit Scores Fluctuate?

 Even if there are no changes or updates to your credit reports, the passage of time could cause fluctuations in credit scores.
 If you have a late credit card payment, its effect on credit scores may diminish over time.
 That doesn’t mean that it’s OK to make a late payment.
 One of the best habits you can get into is paying your bills on time every time.

 Making payments on credit accounts is a common cause of fluctuation in credit scores, as payment history is typically the largest factor used to calculate credit scores, depending on the credit scoring model used.
 If you make payments on your credit cards or installment loans, your payment history may be reported to credit bureaus, which may cause changes in credit scores.

-Your debt-to-credit ratio is how much of your available credit you’re using, and it also factors into credit scores and may cause credit scores to fluctuate.
+Your debt to credit ratio is how much of your available credit you’re using, and it also factors into credit scores and may cause credit scores to fluctuate.
 For instance, if your credit card balances change month to month, and the amount of available credit you’re using changes, you may see fluctuations in credit scores as well.
-Payments may also impact your debt-to-credit utilization ratio and may also cause credit scores to change.
-Your debt-to-credit ratio takes into account all of your available credit versus the total of all your balances owed.
+Payments may also impact your debt to credit ratio and may also cause credit scores to change.
+Your debt to credit ratio takes into account all of your available credit versus the total of all your balances owed.

 Different scoring systems

-Make sure your personal and account information is correct and complete and there are no accounts or balances you don’t recognize.
+Make sure your personal and account information is correct and complete on your credit reports, and there are no accounts or balances you don’t recognize.
 If you find something you believe may be inaccurate or incomplete, contact the lender directly.
 You can also file a dispute with the credit bureau reporting the information.
 At Equifax, you can create a myEquifax account to file a dispute.
 Visit our dispute page to learn other ways you can submit a dispute.